FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 You can <B>not</B> customize the standard file list, but you can use the system field names in Internal and User (column Type)<br>
 <br>
 <B>Internal</B>: This read mode uses internal Delphi/Pascal code to read the metadata directly.
-(The original Developer Bogdan Hrastnik created this, but I have extended it)<br>
+(The original Developer Bogdan Hrastnik created this, and I have extended it)<br>
 The advantage of this read mode is that it is much faster compared to ExifTool.
 This is because Delphi code is compiled to native assembler, where-as ExifTool uses Perl, and Perl is an interpreter language.
 Plus the fact that a constant communication between Gui and ExifTool is needed, makes it slower.<br>